georgeli88/ProgrammingAssignment3/COOKBOOK.md

 ### Variables names for the data set
 There are 66 variables
-The 1st 33 variables are mean() related
+* The 1st 33 variables are the measurement of mean related
-The 2nd 33 variable are std() related
+* The 2nd 33 variables are the measurements of standard deviation related

 1. tBodyAcc-mean()-X
 2. tBodyAcc-mean()-Y